Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 But there's a tradeoff: subagent orchestration adds overhead.
 For simple tasks that take under 10 minutes, the setup and consolidation time may not justify the parallelization.
 The recipes in this post target tasks that take 30+ minutes of sequential work—that's the threshold where the conductor model shines.

-The Recipe Pattern #
+My Recipe Pattern for Antigravity 2.0 #

-The seven components of every recipe:
+The seven components I specify for every subagent recipe:

-Component Purpose Where It Lives
+| Component | Purpose | Where I Define It |

-Outcome One-line description of what business value this produces Recipe header
+| Outcome | One-line business value this produces | Recipe header |

-Skill File The .md file Antigravity loads for this subagent pattern Full file reproduced
+| Skill File | The .md file Antigravity loads |

-System Prompt The persona and instruction set for the subagent Inside skill file
+| System Prompt | Persona and instruction set for the subagent | Inside skill file |

-Tools Allowed Which MCP servers and native tools this subagent can use YAML list
+| Tools Allowed | MCP servers and native tools this subagent can invoke | YAML frontmatter list |

-Expected Output What you'll see when the subagent completes Description + example
+| Expected Output | What I review when the subagent completes | Description + terminal example |

 Why this format matters: Subagents in Antigravity 2.0 are configured through skills—markdown files that define the agent's behavior, available tools, and output expectations.
 Unlike Claude Code's skills (which lean toward terminal scripting) or Cursor's rules (which focus on in-editor behavior), Antigravity skills are full subagent specifications that can include orchestration logic.